G-dH/advanced-alttab-window-switcher/README.md

 ### Hotkeys

-Most hotkeys can be customized in AATWS Preferences window, for each customizable action can be set up to two hotkeys for case you need to cover a non [a-zA-Z] keystroke with and without Shift modifier.
+[A-Z] hotkeys can be customized in AATWS Preferences window, for each customizable action can be set up to two hotkeys for case you need to cover a non [a-zA-Z] keystroke with and without Shift modifier.
 You can disable any customizable hotkey by deleting its entry.
 Some core hotkeys cannot be customized nor disabled.

 **Default configuration:**